knz/programming-in-c/assignments/6_bloom/README.rst

 - +0,5pt if your source code builds without errors and you have modified ``hash.c``, ``main.c`` or ``bitvec.c`` in any way.
 - +2pt if your hash function API works properly, and the k functions return a different value when applied to an empty string as input.
+Additionally, you have provided at least 10 initialization parameters in the ``PARAMS`` file to test your functions.
 - +1pt if your array API works properly.
+- +0.5pt if your Bloom filter is written in a separate files ``bloom.c`` and ``bloom.h``.
-- +2pt if your ``dups`` program works minimally:
+- +2pt if your `dups` program works minimally:

-  - it never outputs the same item more than once.
+  - the program never outputs the same item more than once.
   - given an input that contains *n* unique items, your program reproduces a non-zero fraction of *n* output items, regardless of the value of *n*.